 Only buy clothing made from natural sources like cotton, hemp and merino if buying new.
 Purchase nothing you don't need.
 Use public transport or walk or bike most of the time.

 Reduce your outgoing landfill waste to one or two bins a year.

 Level 10 -

-Live naked on an island living a raw plant based diet use leaves as toilet paper and don't have kids lol.
+Live naked on an island living a raw, plant-based diet using leaves as toilet paper.

-Obviously doing all this all at once is daunting, which is why I like the "leveling up" idea. making changes that stick is what is important.
+Obviously doing all this all at once is daunting, which is why I like the "levelling up" idea. making changes over time that stick is what is important.

-Please let me know what you are doing to reduce your waste and weather the idea of leveling up works for you.
+Please let me know what you are doing to reduce your waste and whether the idea of leveling up works for you.